xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Remove both the options `--unsupported--enable-generics-in-registrar` and `--registrar`.
 Starting with Xamarin.iOS 7.2.1 the default registrar supports generics.

+This error is no longer shown (the command-line argument `--unsupported--enable-generics-in-registrar` has been removed from mtouch).

 <h3><a name="MT0023"/>MT0023 Application name '*.exe' conflicts with another user assembly.</h3>

 The executable assembly's name and the application's name can't match the name of any dll in the app.
 Please modify the name of your executable.